MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 For a complete manifest example, see [manifest reference](~/resources/schema/manifest-schema.md).

-### Add link unfurling without installing app
+### Build link unfurling apps without installing Teams

-You can add link unfurling to your Teams without installing app.
-Users can unfurl links without the message extension.
-It allows developers to create pre-authenticated Adaptive Card previews for users to view before they install or authenticate.
-The domain regex in the manifest triggers link unfurling.
+You can build link unfurling apps to your Teams without installing the full app or the required messaging extension.
+You can create pre-authenticated Adaptive Card previews for users to view before they install or authenticate the app.
+It's recommended to use [SSO authentication for bots](../../bots/how-to/authentication/auth-aad-sso-bots.md) to create the single sign-in experience for your users.
+The following advantages help you to provide enhanced experience to the users:

+* Prompt users to unfurl links without installing messaging extension.
+* Authenticate using single sign on.
+* Create welcome card for your app to show preview with placeholder fields.

+You need to set the manifest property `supportsAnonymousAccess` to TRUE.

  :::image type="content" source="../../assets/images/tdp/link-unfurl_1.PNG" alt-text="Screenshot of the link unfurling code." lightbox="../../assets/images/tdp/link-unfurl_1.PNG":::